-The popularity of keeping chickens raising chickens for eggs is undergoing a dramatic resurgence since the turn of the twenty-first century.
+The popularity of keeping and raising chickens for eggs has undergone a dramatic resurgence since the turn of the twenty-first century.
 Laying hens are making appearances in astonishing numbers across the continent as ordinances are changed to allow backyard henhouses in suburbs and cities.

 It is increasingly common for people and poultry to form close bonds, and some chickens enjoy all the luxuries once reserved for canine and feline friends, from frequent bathing and specially-made treats to even leashes and sweaters.
 Like most creatures, chickens have distinct personalities and often appear to genuinely enjoy the presence and companionship of humans.

 Although I do not treat chickens as pets and do not generally develop affection for them, I very much respect those who do.
 Because I am raising chickens for eggs, my chickens are strictly livestock.
 I rarely even assign them names, except by way of identifying them when passing along information about them.
 The Golden Comet is called “the comet.”
-The one which is in the habit of spinning around in little circles is “circle chicken.”
+The one that is in the habit of spinning around in little circles is “circle chicken.”

 That said, I am a strong proponent of humane livestock treatment.
 My chicken philosophy is to balance the best possible care and quality of life with the greatest amount of freedom—for both them and me.
 My backyard chickens look to me for food, water, shelter, and protection, and I expect eggs in exchange.
 Beyond that, we do not interact much at all.